CodeVinesDev/Full-stack-dev-/README.md

 ## 🔥 **Clone this Repository** 💫

-Write the following commands on your terminal to clone this repository, so that you can run this project locally.
+Write the following commands on your terminal to clone this repository, so that you can run this project locally..

 ```bash
 git clone https://github.com/Bharat2044/100xDevs-Cohort3-WebDev-and-Devops.git